 3.6.1 A key issue for Edwinstowe is the SAC north of the village.
 SACs can be affected by development some distance away (typically considered to be up to 5km).
 This designation is a consideration for all potential sites within Edwinstowe.
 Edwinstowe itself is divided by the River Maun.
 Edwinstowe's Conservation Area designation and district centre are both north of the river.
-Accessibility to local facilities is high both north a south of the river for those sites in more central locations, with sites on the periphery of the village envelope having more restricted access.
+The allocated sites are on the periphery of the village envelope and as such have more restricted access to the district centre.
 Access to public open space was also found to be good across the village.
+Land allocated to allow for the potential reopening of the Dukeries railway line could serve to significantly enhance the accessibility of Edwinstowe.
+The proposed site for a Visitor Centre is in close proximity to the Sherwood Forest SAC and as such any proposal would be subject to a Habitats Regulation Assessment and potentially an Appropriate Assessment.